-Remote working is fast becoming the business model that’s here to stay, it could result in a permanent shift in the software development space.
-After all, remote working has many benefits that later adopters are only now are realizing: lower office costs, no commuting time, less traffic, less pollution, the ability to live closer to family…
+Remote working is fast becoming the business model that’s here to stay and it could result in a permanent shift in the software development space.
+After all, remote working has many benefits that later adopters are only now realizing: lower office costs, no commuting time, less traffic, less pollution, the ability to live closer to family…

-The longer this pandemic lingers, the more companies will make remote work for them, and the better they make it work, the fewer benefits of returning to the old ways.
-This blog summarises best practices for remote workers to improve communication within teams and clients, along with the tools, data, and reports that will make it all easier.
+The longer this pandemic lingers, the more companies will adapt to remote working.
+If they make it work, and work well, they’ll be less likely to return to the old ways.
+This blog looks at best practices for remote workers to improve communication within teams and clients, along with the tools, data, and reports that will make it easier.

-Employees have looked to gig economy workers, and readily adopted project management software and workplace communication tools to provide flexibility, productivity, and accountability to aid working from home.
+Employers have looked to gig economy workers and readily adopted project management software and workplace communication tools to provide flexibility, productivity, and accountability to aid working from home.

 Companies that once lagged now find themselves forced to welcome new business strategies displaying critical alignment between communication and collaboration technology, in order to survive – whether at home, in the office, or a combination of both.

 Contrary to expectations, research in the US has shown increases in productivity since this shift.
 Whether these gains are sustainable depends on a team’s success in overcoming the hurdles to making a distributed teams work as well as, or better than, a co-located one.